International Citizens Insurance Logo

 Check the school’s reputation and community, and make sure it offers support for newcomers.
 Researching your options well in advance is especially important for international schools, as many, particularly in major cities, are highly competitive and fill up quickly.

-Plan for Your Children’s Healthcare Abroad
+Plan Your Child’s Healthcare Abroad

 Relocating abroad with children requires careful planning to ensure they stay healthy and have access to quality care.